jbean1597/PersonalPortfolio/DataAnalytics/YearInCode/Week1/Day_3.md

 ```python
 df.duplicated().sum()
 ```
-We see that there are 22 duplicates in the DataFrame.
+We see that there are 21 duplicates in the DataFrame.
 Removing them with
 ```python
 df = df.drop_duplicates(keep='first')
 ```
-returns our fully cleaned and ready to use DataFrame of 849 rows by 23 columns.
+returns our fully cleaned and ready to use DataFrame of **810 rows by 23 columns**.